Reference documentation

 There are several macros for expressing preconditions, postconditions, and invariants:

-• gsl_FailFast() to indicate unreachable code
+always checked gsl_FailFast() use to mark unreachable code

 Example: